cei1489k1r9/base-chat/README.md

 app.component navbar where users sign in

-a. signup.component where users sign up for username
+a. addroom.component where users sign up for username and groups are added.

 b. login.component where users will get authenticated

 c. chatroom.component where the bulk of messages will show up. i. user-list.component where ii. feed.component -> iii. message.component -> display sent messages. iv. chat-form.component -> where users can put messages and send them.

-router-outlet....................
+d. roomlist.component which will show the list of available users in the group.